Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 56 points nine of 10 times.
+- Alabama's games this season have gone over 57.5 points eight of 10 times.

-- Arkansas and its opponents have combined to score more than 56 points in four of 11 games this season.
+- Arkansas' games have gone over 57.5 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 75.5, is 19.5 points above Saturday's over/under.
+- The combined points per game average of the two teams, 75.5, is 18.0 points more than Saturday's over/under.

-- These two squads combine to allow 41.1 points per game, 14.9 fewer than this contest's over/under.
+- The 41.1 combined points per game that these two squads have allowed this season are 16.4 fewer than the 57.5 total in this contest.

-- The average total in Crimson Tide games this season is 63.4, 7.4 points above Saturday's over/under of 56.
+- The average total in Crimson Tide games this season is 63.4, 5.9 points more than Saturday's over/under of 57.5.

-- The 54.4 PPG average total in Razorbacks games this season is 1.6 points fewer than this game's over/under.
+- In 2021, games involving the Razorbacks have averaged a total of 54.4 points, 3.1 fewer than this game's set over/under.

 Alabama Stats and Trends

-- In Alabama's 10 games this year, it has six wins against the spread.

-- The Crimson Tide are 3-2 ATS when favored by 20.5 points or more this season.
+- The Crimson Tide have been favored by 20.5 points or more five times this season and are 3-2 ATS in those contests.

-- Alabama has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Alabama's games this year have hit the over on four of 10 set point totals (40%).

-- Alabama is 6-3 against the spread and 8-1 overall in games when it puts up more than 22.9 points.
+- When Alabama scores more than 22.9 points, it is 6-3 against the spread and 8-1 overall.

-- In games that Alabama piles up more than 346.9 yards, the team is 6-2 against the spread and 7-1 overall.
+- In games that Alabama churns out more than 346.9 yards, the team is 6-2 against the spread and 7-1 overall.

-- The Crimson Tide have turned the ball over eight times this season, four fewer than the Razorbacks have forced (12).
+- This year, the Crimson Tide have eight turnovers, four fewer than the Razorbacks have takeaways (12).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.